vaperrin98/beautiful-jekyll/index.md

 First, we will look at the four well-being indices (life satisfaction, happiness, worthwhileness and anxiety), to investigate whether there are some significant differences in well-being between labour-controlled and conservative-controlled boroughs.

-Then, we will have the look at the following variables:
+Then, we will have a look at the following variables:
 - Employment rate
 - Household income
 - Crime rates